-Parents wishing to withdraw consent for release of directory information must complete a Non-Disclosure of Student Directory Information Form available upon request at any school, the district office, and www.usd497.org.
-USD 497 assumes there is no objection to the release of directory information if this signed form is not returned to the parents, legal guardians, and students age 18 or older
+Parents\ wishing to withdraw consent for release of directory information must complete a Non-Disclosure of Student Directory Information Form available upon request at any school, the district office, and www.usd497.org.
+USD 497 assumes there is no objection to the release of directory information if this signed form is not returned to the school upon enrollment/annual registration.